 6. Annual reports

 6.1 An annual report should be provided to the Committee listing all projects for which data has been released in the previous year.
 The list should give the full title of each project, the name of the Chief Investigator, the sponsor, the location of the research and the date of approval by the establishment.
-The report is due on the anniversary of the date on which ethical approval for the Database was given.
+The report is due from 13 months of the date on which ethical approval for the Database was given.

 6.2 The Committee may request additional reports on the management of the Database at any time.